The Swedish recycling revolution

 Waste to energy

 Let’s take a closer look at the 50 per cent of the household waste that is burnt to produce energy at incineration plants.
 Waste is a relatively cheap fuel and Sweden has, over time, developed a large capacity and skill in efficient and profitable waste treatment.
-Sweden even imports 700,000 tonnes of waste from other countries.
+In 2014, Sweden even imported 2.7 million tonnes of waste from other countries.

 The remaining ashes constitute 15 per cent of the weight before burning.
 From the ashes, metals are separated and recycled, and the rest, such as porcelain and tile, which do not burn, is sifted to extract gravel that is used in road construction.
 About one per cent still remains and is deposited in rubbish dumps.